-In manufacturing, it seems that the human-factor is disappearing when you look at it on the outside.
+As a rubber and plastic manufacturer, we see that in manufacturing, it seems that the human-factor is disappearing when you look from the outside.
 It is easy to make that assumption when you think about all the machines, software, and automation that is currently there, as well as the innovation that is ongoing.
 However, there is a large human part of this industry that cannot be replaced.

-Today, consumers are looking for a more personalized and efficient process for manufactured goods.
+Today, consumers are looking for a more personalized and efficient process for manufactured goods like custom rubber molding and other products.
 These emphasize an experience that focuses on the one-on-one approach to products and processes to create individual requirements.
 Some of the most common tools available to manufacturers today are:

 Each of these tools helps manufacturers get a better glimpse at their company, customer, and ability to improve their business.
 Here is a bit more about each tool and how it benefits the process.